 English Language Learners

-The Franklin Special School District’s English Language (EL) Program is designed for students who speak a first language other than English and require instruction in English language acquisition.
+The Franklin Special District’s English Language (EL) Program is designed for students who speak a first language other than English and require instruction in English language acquisition.

 Evaluation